Home Loans For College Students: A Guide To Student Loans and Mortgages

 Remember to only include the minimum required payment you need to make each month.
 If you have $20,000 in student loan debt but you only have a minimum required payment of $100 a month, only include $100 in your DTI ratio calculation.

 Add all your monthly recurring expenses, then divide the number you get by your total pre-tax monthly income.
-If someone else is applying for the loan with you, include their income in your calculation as well.
+If someone else is applying for the loan with you, include their income and debts in your calculation as well.
 Multiply the number you get by 100 to get your DTI ratio as a percentage.
 Remember, most lenders like to see DTI ratios of 50% or lower.

 Student Loans And Credit Scores